pierrechevalier83/snake-rs/README.md

 Todo
 ----

-- Make snake move at given speed when no input
 - Prettier game over
 - Add walls and handle collisions with them
-- Add fruits (and snake growth)
 - Add score
+- Add different fruits with different score values
+- Acceleration (linear to increase difficulty)
+- Prettier characters for snake and other objects